Factory Farm Regulations

 For more information on how IDOA county informational meetings are conducted, you can view transcripts from previous public meetings here.
 More information about the IDOA’s permitting process is also available here.

 Once a livestock facility is approved by IDOA for construction, a National Pollution Discharge Elimination System (NPDES) permit for construction activities will be required from the Illinois EPA (IEPA) if more than an acre of land will be disturbed during the construction process.
 More information about this permit is available here.

 The NPDES permit must be applied for by submitting a notice of intent (NOI) to the Illinois EPA (IEPA) prior to construction.
 With the NOI, the operation will have to provide a storm water pollution prevention plan.
 If, during construction, any terms of the facility’s pollution prevention plan are not complied with, it could be a violation of the permit and should be reported to IEPA.

 Beyond an NPDES permit for construction activities, there may be other approvals or permits that should be required depending on certain circumstances.
 Citizens who are concerned about a specific livestock facility proposal can contact ICCAW to learn more about what to look for.

 Regulation of factory farms after they are constructed

-Once a livestock operation is constructed and going into operation, it becomes the IEPA’s responsibility to regulate it to ensure that it does not pollute.
+Once a livestock facility is constructed and operating, it becomes the IEPA’s responsibility to regulate it to ensure that it does not pollute.
 This responsibility involves monitoring factory farms and pursuing informal and formal enforcement with the Attorney General’s Office if any state environmental laws are broken.